Gravit00/vrptw-alns-solver/README.md

 ## How to Run

 Each script is self-contained.
-To run a given version against a Solomon instance, update the filepath in the `parse_solomon(...)` call and execute all cells:
+To run a given version against a Solomon instance, update the filepath in the `parse_solomon(...)` call and run the script directly:

 ```python
 num_vehicles, capacity, depot, customers = parse_solomon('data/c101.txt')